roidrage/paperplanes/_posts/2013-08-07-just-one-more-metric.md

 to remove data just as you add new data.

-Remember that as you add more information, you also need more cognitive power to process the data during during daily operations and, more importantly, during the stressful times of an outage, when we're most prone to our biases taking over rather than rational decisions.
+Remember that as you add more information, you also need more cognitive power to process the data during daily operations and, more importantly, during the stressful times of an outage, when we're most prone to our biases taking over rather than rational decisions.